protasm/LPC90/docs/index.md

 <h3 id="1.3">1.3 Design Philosophy <a href="#ch1">[toc]</a></h3>

-The design of LPC90 reflected a pragmatic approach to programming for text-based, multi-user games, such as MUDs.
+The original design of LPC (i.e., LPC90) reflected a pragmatic approach to programming for text-based, multi-user games, such as MUDs.
 Its philosophy was guided by simplicity, efficiency, and flexibility, aiming to empower developers to create and maintain complex, interactive systems with minimal overhead.

 #### Key Principles